EdmondsNathan/CHIP8Interpreter/README.md

 # CHIP-8 Interpreter
 This CHIP-8 interpreter was implemented using C# and the MonoGame framework.

-Special thanks to [Tobias's excellent guide](https://tobiasvl.github.io/blog/write-a-chip-8-emulator) as well as [Tim's test ROMs](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file).

-This project is released under the CC0 license.
-Feel free to do whatever you want with this code!
-No attribution is necessary, but I would love to hear if you make use of it :)
+This project is dedicated to the public domain under the CC0 license.
+The files found in the ROMs directory have their own licensing, which is clarified in Licenses.txt.

 ## ❗Overview
 - This project functions with 3 main components: